mercymusonda/Apple-Financial-Dashboard/README.md

 # 🗺 Regional Sales Analysis
 <img width="1021" height="985" alt="Image" src="https://github.com/user-attachments/assets/abdab886-f7ec-4473-a3b9-b5dc4f49ecb3" />
--**Excel feature**: utilized Map chat with Bubles feature to plot sales across regions in 2025.
+-**Excel Feature**: Utilized Map chat with Bubles feature to plot sales across regions in 2025.

 -**Design Choice**: The map is enhance with custom vector image to achieve a visually appealing layout.
 Bubbles were used to differentiate sales magnitude across regions.

--**Data Representation**: created separate series for each country with the available data, cobining them to provide a comprehensive geographical view'
+-**Data Representation**: Created separate series for each country with the available data, cobining them to provide a comprehensive geographical view'

--**Visual Enhancement**: improved readerbility and immediate understanding of geographica sales trend, enabling users to quickly grasp global sales disparities and easily indentify regions with high/low sales by bubble size.
+-**Visual Enhancement**: Improved readerbility and immediate understanding of geographica sales trend, enabling users to quickly grasp global sales disparities and easily indentify regions with high/low sales by bubble size.

  ## Product Performance Analysis